jenssgb/traefik-and-wordpress/README.md

 # Traefik and Wordpress
 A simple compose script wich will allow you to run traefik and wordpress with MySQL and docker.

+# How to use:
+- Register a domain
+- Add the IP Adress of your Linux Server to the Domain DNS A-Record
+- Open Port 443 (HTTPS) & 8080 (Traefig UI) to your Server inbound
+- Clone the Code to your Linux Server
+- Check if docker and docker compose is installed
+- Change the strings (See below)
+- Start the strack:
+- Testing: docker compose up (with logs)
+- Production: docker compose up -d (no logs ; detached mode)
+- Start the wordpress installer in your browser (https://example.com)
+- See the Traefik UI in your browser (http://example.com:8080)

 # Replace the following strings